What are the benefits of participating in the University Honors College?

 What types of Honors Courses are offered?

 - Most students in their first semester will be enrolled in an Honors Cluster.
 Clusters bring together three classes around a common theme.
-The three classes meet separately, and once every week or two, all of the professors and students meet for an interdisciplinary plenary session.
+He three classes meet separately, and once every week or two, all of the professors and students meet for an interdisciplinary plenary session.
 First Year Students are assigned to a cluster by the Honors College Director and the Office of the Registrar.

-- Every semester the Honors College offers Honors sections of several UCC classes.
+- Every semester, the Honors College offers Honors sections of several UCC courses.
 Honors sections are more intense than traditional sections, they rely more upon discussion, and they are capped at 20 students.
-Before priority registration begins in the fall and spring semester, the Honors College produces a list of Honors sections of University Core Curriculum classes and shares it with students via email.
-The list of courses is also available to students via the Honors College website curriculum page.
+Before priority registration begins in the fall and spring semester, the Honors College produces a list of courses and shares it with students via email.
+The list of courses is also available via the Honors College website at http://www.wpunj.edu/honors-program/curriculum.dot.

 Who advises Honors Students?

-- Honors Students who have not declared a major are advised by the Director if the University Honors College.
-Students who have declared a major are advised by a member of their major department and by a member of the University Honors College, typically their Honors Track director.
+- All other students are advised by a member of their major department and by a member of the University Honors College, typically their Honors Track Director.

-- Students can find the name of their advisor through WP Connect, under the Students tab.
+- Students can find the name of their advisor through WP Connect, under the Student tab.
 They can also stop by the Honors Office to sign up for an additional advisement appointment.

 What is the best way to contact the Honors College?

 - Honors students are encouraged to regularly check their William Paterson email accounts for important Honors College announcements.
-Announcements and information about upcoming events can also be found on the William Paterson University Honors College Home Page and News Page.
+Announcements and information about upcoming events can also be found on the Honors College website and News Page.

-- The Honors Office is located in 154 Raubinger Hall.
-Feel free to stop by should you have any questions!
-You could also contact us via email at firstname.lastname@example.org or give us a call at (973) 720-3657.
+- The Honors Office is located in Raubinger Hall, room 154.
+Please feel free to stop by should you have any questions.
+You could also contact us via email at email@example.com or give us a call at (973) 720-3657.

 What is the Honors Club?